 At Ramsbury School, reading is promoted as an intrinsic part of teaching and learning; it forms a pivotal part of our curriculum.
 We believe that learning to read and reading for pleasure transforms children’s lives.

 Children practise reading using fully decodable books that are closely matched to their developing phonic level.
-We draw upon Collins Big Cat (for Letters and Sounds) texts which are supplemented with a number of books from different schemes.
 Reading books are closely matched to the phonics programme and are grouped accordingly.

 From the end of Reception, teacher-led guided reading sessions take place weekly in small groups.
 Children read a carefully selected engaging text over two sessions.
 The focus of the first session is on the three key components of reading fluency: